-Although you may not realize it, media censorship takes place in many forms in the way you get your news.
-While news stories are often edited for length, there are many subjective choices that are made which are designed to keep some information from becoming public.
-Sometimes these decisions are made to safeguard a person's privacy, others to protect media outlets from corporate or political fallout, and yet others for concerns of national security.
+Although you may not realize it, media censorship happens to your news on a regular basis.
+While news stories are often simply edited for length, in many cases subjective choices are being made about whether to keep some information from becoming public.
+Sometimes these decisions are made to safeguard a person's privacy, other times to protect media outlets from corporate or political fallout, and yet other times for concerns of national security.

 Protecting a Person's Privacy

 This is probably the least controversial form of media censorship.
-For instance, when a minor (someone under age 18) commits a crime, his or her identity is concealed to protect them from future harm -- so he or she isn't turned down from getting a college education or a job.
+For instance, when a minor commits a crime, their identity is concealed to protect them from future harm—so they aren't turned down from getting a college education or a job, for instance.
 That changes if a minor is charged as an adult, as in the case of violent crime.

 Most media outlets also conceal the identity of rape victims, so those people don't have to endure public humiliation.
 That was not the case for a brief period in 1991 at NBC News when it decided to identify the woman accusing William Kennedy Smith (part of the powerful Kennedy clan) of raping her.
 After much public backlash, NBC later reverted to the common practice of secrecy.